Images Depict Mature Plants

 As Low As: $7.95

 Delay shipping by leaving us a message at Checkout.

 |Flat of 18 Plants||$54.95|

 4 LB Bag

 California Residents: This product can not be shipped to California at this time due to shipping restrictions.

 Mondo Grass for Sale Online

 Ophiopogon japonicus or Mondo Grass creates attractive clumps of dark green, grass-like leaves that make a beautiful groundcover or low border.
-Spikes of lilac flowers appear in summer.
-This easy to grow perennial is ideal for adding texture to the garden and makes a great substitute for Liriope.

-A simple, no fuss ground cover, Mondo Grass performs well in the shadiest of locations.
+A simple, no-fuss ground cover, Mondo Grass performs well in the shadiest of locations.
 This gracefully arcing perennial prefers part to full shade, and does not have a flower but produces a small berry that appears on a little stalk.
 Mondo Grass can handle anywhere from part to full shade, and could even be put inside in terrariums or as a houseplant in low light conditions.
-Mondo Grass can be cut like a regular lawn, but holds its shape and structure with little to no care.
-The arching leaves look beautiful as border or edging, and can be effectively used as a groundcover.
+Mondo Grass can be cut like a regular lawn but holds its shape and structure with little to no care.
+The arching leaves look beautiful as a border or edging, and can be effectively used as a groundcover.

 |Mature Height:||6 to 10 Inches|